 Eyelid surgery is usually performed on an outpatient basis and normally takes between 45 and 90 minutes depending on the extent of your surgery.*

-Either a local or general anesthesia will be used depending on a number of factors.
+Either local or general anesthesia will be used depending on a number of factors.
 For local anesthesia, the skin around your eyes will be numbed using an injection.
-This is usually accompanied by some intravenous sedation to help you feel relaxed and tolerant to any potential pain.
+This is usually accompanied by some intravenous sedation to help you feel relaxed and tolerant of any potential pain.
 For general anesthesia, you will be completely asleep.
 Dr. Javaheri will discuss with you which type of anesthetic will be most suitable for you during your consultation.*

 What to Expect After the Blepharoplasty (Eyelid Surgery)?